garrandall/popular-music-data/tracks/sparkle-and-shine-the-clique.md

 Girl, you touch my mind
 You sparkle and shine now, yeah
-Ooh, and I feel it's all I can see
+Oh and I feel it's all I can see
 When I'm loving you
 Whoa, whoa, whoa